thiagosanches/bp/README.md

 # Perform the first ADB device check and accept it on your Android device!!!
 docker exec buypal adb devices

+# Now you can access the web interface at http://localhost:3000
 ```

 ## Security & Privacy